 Dan and I are so very grateful for your caring words and your generous support. – Rudi

 Frankie did great on the flight from Greenville to Chicago.
 United Airlines even upgraded him and Dan to first class!
 Dan said Frankie was an angel and slept on his lap the entire flight.
 (This picture was taken just before the plane took off).
 They arrived late into Chicago and had to run to catch the flight to Denver… fortunately they made it, and Dan said Frankie didn’t seem stressed at all.
 Right now they are enroute to Denver.
 Stay tuned for another update late tonight!

 Dan arrived at the Greenville, South Carolina airport and was met by (Harley’s Hero) Lisa and her husband with FRANKIE!
 Dan says, “He’s so pathetic, but very sweet, he reached up and gave me a kiss!”
 Soon they will board a flight home to Denver via Chicago and we expect them to arrive at 9:30PM.

 Nov 2, 2017 – First post

-There will soon be a new resident at Harley’s House of Hope!
+There will soon be a new resident at Harley’s House of Dreams!
 Early next week, Frankie, a tiny 12-year-old Chihuahua, will be arriving from South Carolina after ending up in a shelter there in terribly poor condition.
 After an initial veterinary assessment by the shelter, it is determined that he will need immediate attention by our veterinary team.
 Please, we ask for your support in helping this precious little dog have a second chance at life.

-Ever since Harley passed in March 2016, we have dreamed of establishing “Harley’s House of Hope” to honor him by rescuing one senior dog at a time.
+Ever since Harley passed in March 2016, we have dreamed of establishing “Harley’s House of Dreams” to honor him by rescuing one senior dog at a time.
 Frankie will be the first, and we are excited to have the opportunity to provide him with whatever medical help he requires and shower him with love in the meantime, then find him a wonderful forever home where he will be cherished beyond measure.